Uniform Canvas has a standard nomenclature that's used throughout. Here is what some of these terms mean.

 |7||Delete composition.
 This removes the "preview" version.|

-A slug is a text string that can be assigned to a composition to give it an easier-to-remember identifier.
-Often, the slug will be used to construct a URL route by the consumer of the Canvas API, but this isn't necessarily always the case.
+A slug is a text string that can be assigned to a composition or content entry to give it an easier-to-remember identifier.
+In some cases, the slug will be used to represent an URL segment by the consumer of the Canvas API, but this isn't necessarily always the case.

 A reusable component instance that can be referenced on one or more compositions.
 Patterns can be configured to allow partial overriding of their parameter and data resource values to support partially-reused data.

-Data connections are the mappings between a property of an API response and the value of a parameter of a component in Canvas.
+A data connection is the mappings between a property of an API response (a data element) and the value of a dynamic token which is placed inside a parameter of a component in Canvas.
 These connections to your UI components are made in the Canvas editor and don't require any code changes.

 A data instance, such as a CMS or API base URL, that stores secure authentication as needed.
 For example, the Yelp API.

-A type of element that can be retrieved from a data source, such as a review from Yelp.
+Represents the API query definition for the type of content or data that can be retrieved from a data source, such as a review from Yelp.

-The specific instance of the data type, such as a review of a particular coffee shop from Yelp.
+The specific instance of the data type which represents the JSON response of an API call, such as a review of a particular coffee shop from Yelp.

 Individual pieces of data that make up the data resource, like the title of a particular coffee shop review from Yelp.